lamnhan066/language_helper/README.md

 }
 ```

-You can implement flutter localizations to your app like this
+Implement flutter localizations to your app like this

 ``` dart
 class App extends StatelessWidget {